 Making a monetary pledge typically involves filling out a form stating how much money you plan to give to the church on a weekly or monthly basis over the course of the coming year.
 Pledge forms are available from our pastor or the Stewardship Committee members.
 These forms are typically distributed at least annually with the church bulletins for Sunday services.
 Submitting your pledge helps the Session know what income can be expected so it can establish the church’s annual budget.
 Pledges of time, goods, services, and/or talents are also welcome at any time.

-Each year, those who regularly attend this church receive a box of weekly dated envelopes in which to put their monetary offerings and pledge amounts for collection during Sunday services.
-Each set of envelopes is marked with a unique number.
-This helps the bookkeeping staff track the source and amounts of offerings (particularly cash offerings) and send each regular attendee a year-end statement to use for tax purposes.
+Each year, those who regularly attend this church are offered a box of weekly envelopes in which to put their monetary offerings and pledge amounts for collection during Sunday services.
+The bookkeeping staff track the source and amounts of offerings and send each regular attendee a year-end statement to use for tax purposes.
 These envelopes are provided as a convenience; they are not required to for an offering to be placed in the collection plate.
 Checks should be made payable to “First Presbyterian Church.”

 Each one should give, then, as he has decided, not with regret or out of a sense of duty, for God loves the one who gives gladly.
 And God is able to give you more than you need, so that you will always have all you need for yourselves and more than enough for every good cause. –2 Corinthians 8: 7-9